binaryphile/concorde/README.md

 -   `grab` - create local variables from key/values in a hash

+-   `local_hsh` - create a local hash from a hash literal or variable reference

 -   `stuff` - add key/values to a hash using local variables

 -   `update` - update a hash with the contents of another hash